chris-howie/Thorncastle/HOL-SC2-3D/content.md

 ## INTRODUCTION MESSAGE

-Safe Attachments is a new Advanced Threat Protection feature available in Office 365 which allows tenant administrators to check if email attachments are malicious and take action on those that are potentially malicious.
-In this exercise, you will create a Safe Attachment policy to help prevent malicious attachments being circulated within your Exchange Online environment, including redirecting potential threats to administrators and replacing the original attachment sent to the recipient with a removal notification.
+**Safe Attachments** is a new Advanced Threat Protection feature available in Office 365 which reviews email attachments and takes action on those that are potentially malicious.
+In this exercise, you will create a Safe Attachment policy to help prevent malicious attachments being circulated within your Exchange Online environment.
+This policy will redirect potential threats to administrators and remove the attachment from the message before it is delivered.

 NOTE: This lab assumes you have previously created an Office 365 E5 trial subscription.
 You will need two user accounts (Lori and Peter), and one administrator account (Mark).

 ## COMPLETION MESSAGE

-You have now successfully configured a Safe Attachments policy.
+You have now successfully created a Safe Attachments policy.

 ### Open the Office 365 Admin Center

-Log into <Comp> as **Mark**, with a password of **Passw0rd**.
+Log into TBD as **Mark**, with a password of **Passw0rd**.
 Open **Internet Explorer** and Log into **https://portal.office.com/adminportal/home#/homepage** as **Mark@yourdomain.onmicrosoft.com** from the Office 365 tenant you previously created for testing purposes.

 ### Navigate to the Security & Compliance Center